salvalcantara/pid-tuning-bda58/src/pages/index.md

       This is a book on PID tuning with emphasis on analytical procedures.
 The main objective is to show how robustness, performance, and servo/regulation requirements translate into the tuning expressions.
-As for the Weighted Sensitivity Problem formulation, we the authors have found that it serves the main purpose very well, allowing us to blend ideas from  H∞ and IMC theories.
+As for the Weighted Sensitivity Problem formulation, we—the authors—have found that it serves the main purpose very well, allowing us to blend ideas from H∞ and IMC theories.
 So, the book can also serve as an introduction to these more advanced topics.
     actions:
       - label: Buy Now